-The main Act that pensions, entitlements and allowances is governed by is the Veterans Support Act 2014 (VSA14).
-The VSA14 is further divided into scheme 1 and scheme 2, with scheme one dealing with veterans before 1 April 1974 and scheme two after that date.
-The main differences between the schemes is the depth of entitlements available and that scheme two involves ACC.
+The main Act that pensions, entitlements, and allowances is governed by is the Veterans Support Act 2014 (VSA14).
+The VSA14 is further divided into scheme 1 and scheme 2, with scheme one dealing with veterans before 1 April 1974 (including all Vietnam Veterans) and scheme two after that date.
+The main differences between the schemes is the depth of entitlements available and that scheme two can involve both ACC and VANZ.
+Scheme two personnel with qualifying operational service may also access VANZ assistance.
 A working knowledge of the Act is needed to work effectively as a Support Advisor.